-34. Financial Management Systems
+36. Financial Management Systems

 All subgrantees are required to establish and maintain adequate accounting systems and financial records and to accurately account for funds awarded to them.
 They must have a financial management system in place that is able to record and report on the receipt, obligation, and expenditure of grant funds.
-Subgrantees must properly track the use of award funds and maintain adequate supporting documentation including maintaining proper documentation for all paid grant and match staff and volunteer time reported.
-Further information is available in the DOJ Financial Guide at https://ojp.gov/financialguide/doj/pdfs/DOJ FinancialGuide.pdf.
+When subawards are supported by more than one funding stream or source, the financial management system must track each funding source separately.
+Subgrantees must maintain adequate supporting documentation for all grant funded expenditures, including matching contributions and volunteer time.
+If the approved subaward budget includes salary and fringe benefit costs, payroll and timesheet records must be maintained by supporting funding source.
+Further information is available in the DOJ Financial Guide

-35. Performance and Obligation Periods
+37. Performance and Obligation Periods